Skip to content

 2-4x campaign ROI

-Reactivated patients convert at lower cost and retain longer than new acquisitions.
+Based on the practices we work with; your numbers will vary.
+Reactivated patients tend to convert at lower cost and retain longer than new acquisitions.

 MetricTargetWhy It Matters